Killian documents controversy: September 8 segment and initial reactions

-The segment entitled "For the Record" aired on 60 Minutes Wednesday on September 8.
+The segment entitled "For the Record" aired on 60 Minutes II on September 8.
 After introducing the documents, Rather said, in reference to Matley, "We consulted a handwriting analyst and document expert who believes the material is authentic."

-The segment introduced Lieutenant Robert Strong's interview, describing him as a "friend of Killian" (without noting he had not worked in the same location and without mentioning he had left the TexANG prior to the dates on the memos).
-The segment used the sound bite of Strong saying the documents were compatible with how business was done but did not include a disclaimer that Strong was told to assume the documents were authentic.
+The segment introduced Lieutenant Robert Strong's interview, describing him as a "friend of Killian" (without noting he had not worked in the same location and without mentioning he had left the TexANG before the dates on the memos).
+The segment used the sound bite of Strong saying the documents were compatible with how business was done, but did not include a disclaimer that Strong was told to assume the documents were authentic.

 In Rather's narration about one of the memos, he referred to pressure being applied on Bush's behalf by General Buck Staudt, and described Staudt as "the man in charge of the Texas National Guard".
-Staudt had retired from the guard a year and a half prior to the dates of the memos.
+Staudt had retired from the guard a year and a half before the dates of the memos.

 Interview clips with Ben Barnes, former Speaker of the Texas House, created the impression "that there was no question but that President Bush had received Barnes' help to get into the TexANG", because Barnes had made a telephone call on Bush's behalf, when Barnes himself had acknowledged that there was no proof his call was the reason, and that "sometimes a call to General Rose did not work".
 Barnes' disclaimer was not included in the segment.